snowmerak/ax/README.md

 ```

 The proposal branch is used to propose a new function or a new idea.
-You can switch to the proposal branch only if you are in the develop branch.
+You can switch to the proposal branch only if you are in the unstable branch.
-If you want to create a new proposal branch, you should switch to the develop branch first.
+If you want to create a new proposal branch, you should switch to the unstable branch first.

 #### Commit changes